 Indications

-In 2010, the FDA approved the use of DM for pseudobulbar affect (PBA) combined with quinidine.
-PBA is a neurologic dysfunction of emotional expression characterized by outbursts of crying or laughing inappropriately and disproportionately to the mood.
+Pseudobulbar affect: In 2010, the FDA approved the use of dextromethorphan combined with quinidine for the treatment of PBA.[2][3]
+PBA is a neurologic dysfunction of emotional expression characterized by outbursts of crying or laughing inappropriately and disproportionately to mood.
+Neurological diseases, including traumatic brain injury, multiple sclerosis, amyotrophic lateral sclerosis, and brain tumors, are associated with PBA.[4][5]
 The pathology of PBA is still incompletely understood.
-Still, the leading hypothesis suggests that it is due to a loss of descending cortical control of brainstem motor nuclei and the cerebellum.
-This loss of control disrupts inhibitory mechanisms for motor control of emotional expression.[2][3]
+Still, the leading hypothesis is that it results from a loss of descending cortical control over brainstem motor nuclei and the cerebellum, thereby disrupting inhibitory mechanisms for motor control of emotional expression.

-Many other potential therapeutic uses for DM are currently under investigation in clinical studies.
-Most of these use the property that DM has as a neuroprotective agent.
-These indications include[4]:
+Many other potential therapeutic uses for dextromethorphan are currently under investigation in clinical studies.
+Most of these uses exploit dextromethorphan's neuroprotective properties, as mentioned below.

-- Stroke: Studies have shown that DM has a role in the improvement of some neurological and psychiatric complications, however, not the overall functional outcomes.
+- Stroke: Studies have shown that dextromethorphan has a role in improving some neurological and psychiatric complications, though not necessarily overall functional outcomes.[11]

 Mechanism of Action